Firehouse No. 7: The firefighters who make and protect Jack Daniel's whiskey

 History of the Jack Daniel's Fire Brigade

-The Jack Daniel's Distillery, which was established in 1866 in Lynchburg, Tennessee, is the only distillery in the world that has its own fire department.
+The Jack Daniel's Distillery was established in 1866 in Lynchburg, Tennessee.

 The fire brigade was created after a blaze tore through the distillery in 1930.
 Seven years later, the distillery was rebuilt and resumed operations, complete with a fully functioning fire brigade.